Hariprasath19/M2_ATmega328_Temperature_Measurement_And_Control/6_Output/README.md

-# Updated both the Images and Videos related to the Project
+# Updated both the Images and Videos related to the Output of the Project.